 Clean off your proverbial plate of things to do and allow time for yourself.

-Now, if you have applied all these techniques over a period of time and you find that nothing is working and you’re not just feeling stressed, you’re entering into the anxiety zone… It maybe time to visit the doc.
+Now, if you are not just feeling stressed, you’re feeling anxious, you’re entering into the anxiety zone… It maybe time to visit the doc.

 Work with them on what can help you overcome your anxiety.